lewisjiang/steamheatmap/readme.md

 #### Query at the launch of Steam

-It may be a good idea to record already played time before starting any game.
+It may be a good idea to record already played time before starting steam client.
 To do this,

 1. Edit the `steam_colauncher.py` file to ensure the path to `Steam.exe` is correct.
 1. Edit the batch file `run_steam_launcher.bat` to ensure the paths to python executable and script `steam_colauncher.py` are correct.